willzfarmer/book/hackathons/classmates/report.md

 on the "self-introduction" data.
 Out of these questions, our team chose to tackle on the following:

-# Who wrote the most for thier comment
+# Who wrote the most for their comment

 {% lodash %}
 return _.pluck(_.sortBy(data.comments, function(comment){